Office of Medical Student Wellness

 Student Life Advising

-The Associate Deans with the Office of Medical Student Wellness are confidential resources to help students resolve personal issues that may affect academic life.
-They are points of contact for students who wish to discuss sensitive or personal topics or to obtain advice of a non-academic nature.
+The Associate Dean with the Office of Medical Student Wellness is a confidential resource to help students resolve personal issues that may affect academic life.
+She is points of contact for students who wish to discuss sensitive or personal topics or to obtain advice of a non-academic nature.

 Students are encouraged to bring issues that impact their life decisions, well-being and academic performance.
 Issues appropriate for OMSW include the following: